Connect Limio and Salesforce

-Limio offers multiple integration options with Salesforce, as described in Choosing the Right Salesforce Integration.
+Limio offers multiple integration options with Salesforce, as described in [readme-1](https://docs.limio.com/integrations/salesforce-integrations/readme-1 "mention").

 The two primary integration flows are: